SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ```

-A subclass of `Node`, for example `Workstation`, can be a concrete class by being an instance of `Class` instead of `AbstractMetaclass` but still inheriting from `Node`.
+A subclass of `Node`, for example, `Workstation`, can be a concrete class by being an instance of `Class` instead of `AbstractMetaclass` but still inheriting from `Node`.
 What we see in Figure *@fig:AbstractLookup@* is that there are two links, instantiation and inheritance.
 The method lookup follows them as we presented previously.
-It always starts in the class of the receiver and follow the inheritance path.
+It always starts in the class of the receiver and follows the inheritance path.

 What is key to understand is that when we send the message `new` to the class `Workstation`, we look for methods first in the metaclass `Class`.
 When we send the message `new` to class `Node`, we look in its class: `AbstractMetaclass` as shown in Figure *@fig:AbstractLookup@*.
-In fact we do what we do for any instances: we look in the class of the receiver.
+In fact we do what we do for any instances: we look at the class of the receiver.

 A class method is just implemented and follows the same semantics as instance methods: